wfgoh/wien2plot/README.md

 # wien2k-bandplot
 Plot multiple bands in WIEN2k

-This code written in Python allows one to plot multiple bands in WIEN2k, which is currently unavailable.
+This code written in Python allows one to plot multiple bands in WIEN2k.

-The only input files required are the case.energy(so) files.
+The only input files required are the energy file, eg. case.energy(so).

+Example of usage: python bandplot.py -n 2 -f case.energy case.energyso -e 0.3 0.35 -l GGA GGA+SOC
-Usage: python bandplot.py -h
+For more information: python bandplot.py -h